ForestAdmin/agent-nodejs/docs/agent-customization/examples/upload-file-to-s3.md

     dependencies: ['avatar'],
     getValues: records =>
       records.map(record => {
         // get the path stored in s3.
-The `pathname` is started with `/` that's why we need to remove it. const path = decodeURI(new URL(record.avatar).pathname.substring(1));
+The `pathname` starts with a `/` that's why we need to remove it. const path = decodeURI(new URL(record.avatar).pathname.substring(1));
         return s3.getUrlSignedUrlFromPath(path);
       })